 Agriculture and Agri-Food Canada (AAFC) and the Canadian Food Inspection Agency (CFIA) are currently conducting engagement sessions around “Value Creation” to discuss changes to the way new varieties of wheat, barley and other Canadian crops are developed in Canada.
-These consultations are currently underway and they are asking for producer input.
+Consultations started in 2018 and will resume in late 2019.
+Producer input on these proposed changes is critical.

 Variety development (breeding) programs across Canada are supported mostly (72%) by government, or public, funding.
 The balance of the funding for these programs comes from producer check-off via farm commissions.
 There is also a small amount that comes from the private sector, however this remains a small portion of overall investment.
-Under the current system, approximately $56 million is invested annually in wheat and barley breeding programs
+According to a WGRF report, under the current system approximately $56 million is invested annually in wheat and barley breeding programs (with producers and the private sector investing the remainder in similar amounts).

 Under this consultation, AAFC and CFIA have proposed two models for evaluation.